vwellmo57/Engineering_4_Notebook/README.md

 ### Lessons(s) Learned
 - Follow the docs, they get you like 90% of the way there
 - The top left of the screen is (0,0)
+## GPIO Flask
+### Description
+In this assignment we used a web server to control LEDs.
+### How
+Philip helped me set up the web server for our project so whereas I never actually got the leds working I did use a servo which I think counts.
+### Lessons(s) Learned
+- You can use discord image links instead of file paths for images.
+- Spacing is really important in Python.